Pavithran-23/How-to-create-a-.NET-MAUI-Spline-Chart/README.md

 ```

 ## How to populate data in .NET MAUI Spline Charts
-As we are going to visualize the comparison of annual rainfall in the data model, add SplineSeries to SfCartesianChart.Series property, and then bind the Data property of the above ViewModel to the SplineSeries.ItemsSource property as shown below.
+As we are going to visualize the comparison of weather reports in the data model, add SplineSeries to SfCartesianChart.Series property, and then bind the Data property of the above ViewModel to the SplineSeries.ItemsSource property as shown below.

-> Note: Need to set XBindingPath and YBindingPath properties, so that series would fetch values from the respective properties in the data model to plot the series.
+> Note:You need to set XBindingPath and YBindingPath properties, so that series would fetch values from the respective properties in the data model to plot the series.

 **[XAML]**